acse-zy622/ACS-2-Moonshot/readme.md

 ## Usage

+The aim of this tool is to enable users to efficiently and automatically locate all craters in an image, and from this, create a frequency distribution of crater sizes for dating the planetary surface.
+The tool must therefore possess the capability to calculate the actual size and location of craters in real-world units if the image's location, size, and resolution are supplied.

 ### Locating the craters
 Using one or more images of a planet's surface as well as data such as the radius of the planet as input, the image of the impact crater on the planet's surface and the physical location of the impact crater (latitude, longitude, and size of the crater at the center) can be located and exported.

 ### Visualization
-For visualization, the following functions can be implemented:
+For visualization, the following functions are implemented:
-1. The original input image without annotations
+1. The initial image without any labels or annotations
-2. The original input image with bounding boxes for craters detected by the CDM
+2. The initia input image with bounding boxes for craters detected by the CDM
 3. The original input image with bounding boxes for both the results of the CDM and for the ground truth bounding boxes, if available
-4. A separate plot of the cumulative crater size-frequency distribution of detected craters,  if information to calculate crater size is provided
+4. A standalone graph of the cumulative frequency distribution of the detected craters' sizes, if the information required for size calculation is provided.
-If ground truth data is available, performance statistics including the number of True Positive,  False Negative and False Positive detections.
+5. If ground truth data is present, performance metrics including the count of True Positive, False Negative, and False Positive detections.

-## Tool instruction
+## User instructions
+### Overview
+To use this tool, first input the ```test_path``` and ```output_path```.
+Than choose the ```Planet``` : Mars or Moon.
+Then we can visualize the analysis part:
+1. Show the original images.
+In the ```original image``` option, splitted images (416 pixels) of different regions of the planet are displayed.
+2. Show craters detected with Crater Detection Model (CDM).
+Click the ```CDM Detection``` button, you can display the CDM results on the original images, with the red box circled the monitored craters area.
+3. Compare the results.
+To verify the accuracy of the CDM model, click the ```Results Comparison``` button and locate the position of the known craters with a yellow box on the image that has shown the monitoring results.
+4. Show the size-frequency distribution.
+Click ```S-F Plot``` to show a graph of the cumulative frequency distribution of crater sizes for the detected craters.
+5. Performance statistics.
+Click ```Statistics Analysis``` to show the performance statistics data including the number of True Positive, False Negative and False Positive detections.

 ### Mars model
-yolov5
+a module for automatically locating craters in Mars surface images

 ### Moon model
-yolov5

-### Visulisation
+a module for automatically locating craters in moon surface images

 ## License